micheledusi/Combo/src/combinations.typ

 // This module implements functions to compute combinations.

-// Calculates the number of combinations with repetition.
+// Counts the *number of combinations with repetition*.
 // Returns the number of possible combinations when choosing $k$ items from $n$ distinct items, allowing repetitions.
 //
 // -> int
-#let combinations-number-with-repetition(
+#let count-combinations-with-repetition(
-	// The total number of distinct items.
+	// The array of distinct items, or the total number of distinct items.
-	// Must be a non-negative integer.
+	// Both an array and an integer are accepted.
+In the case of an array, its length is used.
+In the case of an integer, it must be a non-negative integer.
-	// -> int
+	// -> int | array
-	n,
+	items,
 	// The number of items to choose, among the $n$ distinct items.
 	// Must be a non-negative integer.
 	// -> int
 	k,
 ) = {
-	return calc.binom(n + k - 1, k)
+	if type(items) == array {
+		items = items.len()
 	}
+	return calc.binom(items + k - 1, k)
+}

 // Calculates the number of combinations without repetition.
 // Returns the number of possible combinations when choosing $k$ items from $n$ distinct items, without allowing repetitions.
 //
 // -> int
-#let combinations-number-no-repetition(
+#let count-combinations-no-repetition(
-	// The total number of distinct items.
+	// The array of distinct items, or the total number of distinct items.
-	// Must be a non-negative integer.
+	// Both an array and an integer are accepted.
+In the case of an array, its length is used.
+In the case of an integer, it must be a non-negative integer.
-	// -> int
+	// -> int | array
-	n,
+	items,
 	// The number of items to choose, among the $n$ distinct items.
 	// Must be a non-negative integer.
 	// -> int
 	k,
 ) = {
+	if type(items) == array {
+		items = items.len()
+	}
-	return calc.binom(n, k)
+	return calc.binom(items, k)
 }

 // Computes the *number of combinations* of $n$ elements taken $k$ at a time.